-The Hellenic subduction zone in the Southern Aegean belongs to the seismically most active regions in Europe and has therefore been the target of many geoscientific research efforts.
-Seismicity is and was observed by the global seismic network, by permanent seismic observatories in Greece (National Observatory Athens (NOA), Thessalonik University, Chania University) and Turkey (Kandili Obervatory) as well as by temporary seismic deployments in the entire southern Aegean (Hatzfeld et al., 1993; Friederich and Meier, 2008), on Crete (Bohnhoff et al., 2005; Jost et al., 2002; Meier et al., 2004; Becker et al., 2009), in the Cyclades (Bohnhoff et al., 2004; Dimitriadis et al., 2005, 2009) and in the western Hellenic subduction zone (Haslinger, 1998; Rigo et al., 1996; Papadimitriou et al., 2010).
+The Hellenic subduction zone in the southern Aegean belongs to the seismically most active regions in Europe and has therefore been the target of many geoscientific research efforts.
+Seismicity is and was observed by the global seismic network, by permanent seismic observatories in Greece (National Observatory Athens (NOA), Thessaloniki, Patras and Chania universities, now the Hellenic Unified Seismic Network (HUSN)) and Turkey (Kandilli Observatory) as well as by temporary seismic deployments in the entire southern Aegean (Hatzfeld et al., 1993; Friederich and Meier, 2008), on Crete (Bohnhoff et al., 2005; Jost et al., 2002; Meier et al., 2004; Becker et al., 2009), in the Cyclades (Bohnhoff et al., 2004; Dimitriadis et al., 2005, 2009) and in the western Hellenic subduction zone (Haslinger, 1998; Rigo et al., 1996; Papadimitriou et al., 2010).
 In view of the severe seismic hazard of the region, a central aim of all research efforts is and was to promote the understanding of the current seismotectonics of the Aegean.

-Seismicity observations contributed to the understanding of Aegean seismotectonics via earthquake locations which delineate active faults (Comninakis and Papazachos, 1980; Papazachos et al., 1984, 2009; Papazachos, 1990), via focal mechanisms of earthquakes which allow an (ambiguous) determination of fault planes and slip direction (e.g., Papazachos et al., 1991; Taymaz et al., 1991; Benetatos et al., 2004; Bohnhoff et al., 2005; Kiratzi et al., 2007), via observation of aftershocks which permit inferences on the size of the fault plane and the amount of slip (Drakatos and Latoussakis, 2001) and finally via stress field determinations from catalogues of focal mechanisms (Papazachos and Delibasis, 1969; Bohnhoff et al., 2005; Rontogianni

-- et al., 2011).
-Besides seismicity, the direct observation of plate motions by geodetic measurements (e.g., Kahle et al., 2000; McClusky et al., 2000; Reilinger et al., 2006), - the study of surface fault populations (e.g., Angelier, 1978), sea bathymetry and reflection seismic profiles (Sachpazi et al., 1997; Bohnhoff et al., 2001) provided constraints on the current tectonics.
+Seismicity observations contributed to the understanding of Aegean seismotectonics via earthquake locations which delineate active faults (Comninakis and Papazachos, 1980; Papazachos et al., 1984, 2009; Papazachos, 1990), via focal mechanisms of earthquakes which allow an (ambiguous) determination of fault planes and slip direction (e.g. Papazachos et al., 1991; Taymaz et al., 1991; Benetatos et al., 2004; Bohnhoff et al., 2005; Kiratzi et al., 2007), via observation of aftershocks which permit inferences on the size of the fault plane and the amount of slip (Drakatos and Latoussakis, 2001) and finally via stress field determinations from catalogues of focal mechanisms (Papazachos and Delibasis, 1969; Bohnhoff et al., 2005; Rontogianni et al., 2011).
+Besides seismicity, direct observations of plate motions by geodetic measurements (e.g. Kahle et al., 2000; McClusky et al., 2000; Reilinger et al., 2006; Hollenstein et al., 2006, 2008; Aktug et al., 2009; Floyd et al., 2010) provide constraints on today's stress field.
+These observations are complemented by the study of surface fault populations (e.g. Angelier, 1978), sea bathymetry measurements and reflection seismic profiles (Sachpazi et al., 1997; Bohnhoff et al., 2001).

-In this paper we focus on the determination of the stress field from focal mechanisms of shallow and intermediate depth-earthquakes recorded during the CYCNET (Bohnhoff et al., 2004) and EGELADOS (Friederich and Meier, 2008) experiments.
-We concentrate on the south-eastern section of the Aegean where the availability of seismic data has been particularly sparse in the past.
+The focus of this paper is on the lateral and depth variations of the stress field in the southeastern Aegean which we determine from focal mechanisms of shallow and intermediate-depth earthquake clusters recorded during the temporary CYCNET (Bohnhoff et al., 2004) and EGELA-DOS (Friederich and Meier, 2008) experiments.
+In the southeastern section of the Aegean, the availability of seismic data suitable for focal mechanism and stress field determinations has been particularly sparse in the past.
 Most previous studies rely on data from larger events recorded by teleseismic stations (Benetatos et al., 2004; Kiratzi et al., 2007).
-Focal mechnisms of microseismic events have been obtained by

-- Hatzfeld et al. (1993) using data from a temporary network covering the entire southern Aegean.
-Stress field determinations are particularly rare because of the lack of reliable focal mechanisms.
-One exceptions is work by Rontogianni et al. (2011) who use focal mechanisms of intermediate-depth earthquakes from previous literature and the NOA database to derive the stress field of the subducting slab in four large sectors along the Hellenic arc.
-Bohnhoff et al. (2005) used focal mechanism from previous work, from a local network on Crete, from the Harvard CMT and from web sites operated by INGV - and ETH for a determination of the stress field around Crete.
-With the CYCNET and EGELADOS network a complete and dense coverage of the entire southern Aegean could be accomplished.
-A sufficient number of high-quality - focal mechanisms could be obtained for several clusters of seismicity allowing a determination of the stress field for each cluster separately.
-In this way, an impression of the lateral variation of the stress field can be gained.
-Moreover, the inherent assumption - Interal variation of the stress field can be gained.
-Moreover, the inherent assumption of homogeneity of the stress field commonly made in stress tensor determinations is much better fulfilled than in studies with widely distributed earthquakes.
+Focal mechanisms of microseismic events have been obtained by Hatzfeld et al. (1993) using data from a temporary network covering the entire southern Aegean.
+A notable exception is the work by Rontogianni et al. (2011) who use focal mechanisms of intermediate-depth earthquakes from previous literature and the NOA database to derive the stress field of the subducting slab in four large sectors along the Hellenic arc.
+Bohnhoff et al. (2005) used a focal mechanism from previous work, from a local network on Crete, from the Harvard CMT catalogue and from web sites operated by INGV and ETH for a determination of the stress field around Crete.